yin4dev/rLocal-LLM-Pomelo/README.md

 # rLocal-LLM-Pomelo
 Local LLM with RAG using R Shiny and ollama

 Welcome to **rLocal-LLM-Pomelo**!
-This open-source Shiny application is designed for conversational interactions with Large Language Models (LLMs).
-We encourage free editing, contributions, and improvements.
+This open-source Shiny application is designed for conversational interactions with Large Language Models (LLMs), **which is developed to be applicable to R-portable**.
+I encourage free editing, contributions, and improvements.
 Feel free to fork this project, submit pull requests, or customize it to suit your needs.

 ---